svanas/web3modal.pas/README.md

     begin
       // Once you have a Signer, you can have your crypto wallet sign your transaction and broadcast it to the network. tx := Transaction(
-        modal.CurrentAccount.Address,                 // From your account
+        dialog.CurrentAccount.Address,                // From your account
         '0xd8dA6BF26964aF9D7eEd9e03E53415D37aA96045', // To: vitalik.eth
         Ethers.ParseEther('1.0')                      // Value
       );